 This year, we are helping28 teenage mothers to receive spiritual and economic empowerment through the F4 Model (Financial Freedom For Families model).
 We are sponsoring 2 girls from poor families to complete high school education and rescued 15 children who were being locked up in houses as their mothers went in search of manual labour to provide for the family.

-Economic Development and Self Sufficiency Intensive workshops for women and girls on how to obtain credit and access capital, how to start and expand a business and how to market and advertise effectively.
+Economic Development and Self Sufficiency Intensive workshops for women and girls on how to obtain credit and access capital, how to start and expand a business, and how to market and advertise effectively.

 A just world free from poverty where every child is safe, healthy, educated and every woman empowered.

-Support teenage mothers and other vulnerable women to realize their dreams through training in skills that will enable them to be financially independent, as well as identifying and protecting needy children and giving them a chance to education, responsibly sharing our time, talents and treasures.
+Support teenage mothers and other vulnerable women to realize their dreams through training in skills that will enable them to be financially independent, as well as identifying and protecting needy children and giving them a chance to education, responsibly sharing our time, talents, and treasures.

 Creating solutions to challenges together

-To establish a firm foundation of Christ in the lives of little children from underprivileged homes through an exclusive early childhood centre that enables them to know how to read and write as well as offer desperate teenage mothers an opportunity to lead better lives.
+To establish a firm foundation of Christ in the lives of little children from underprivileged homes through an exclusive early childhood center that enables them to know how to read and write as well as offer desperate teenage mothers an opportunity to lead better lives.